Salmond’s coffin draped in Saltire as plane to return him to Scotland takes off

 Plans are being put in place for for a private family funeral along with a more public memorial service.

-Former SNP MP and Alba Party chairwoman, Tasmina Ahmed-Sheikh, was among those who placed the flag on top of the coffin before it was taken to the plane, which was paid for by businessman Sir Tom Hunter.
+Former SNP MP and Alba Party chairwoman, Tasmina Ahmed-Sheikh, attended the coffin before it was taken to the plane, which was paid for by businessman Sir Tom Hunter.

+Ms Ahmed-Sheikh draped Mr Salmond’s coffin in the Saltire – which is understood to have been provided by the Scotland Office – as it was taken from a van on the tarmac.

 Mr Salmond’s body was carried by six members of the North Macedonian military to the flight, along a red carpet which was flanked by eight other soldiers standing at attention, to the sound of a trumpet.